26 Things to do in Suzhou China – All You Need to Know Before you Go

 Chaozong Pavilion in Suzhou China

-On one side of the canal is the picturesque pagoda and on the other is a mass of motorcycles lining the sidewalks gathering in the massive square filled with fast food, shopping centers, and restaurants.
+On one side of the canal is the picturesque pagoda, and on the other, a mass of motorcycles lining the sidewalks gather in the massive square filled with fast food, shopping centers, and restaurants.

 Rickshaw ride through the streets of Suzhou

 Whenever we visit China, we must take a rickshaw ride.
-When visiting Suzhou, the rickshaw’s took us through the quiet back streets and pathways lining the canals.
+When we visited Suzhou, the rickshaws took us through the quiet back streets and pathways lining the canals.

-The tour ended at dusk at another famous street of Suzhou, Pingjiang Road.
+The tour ended at dusk at another famous street in Suzhou, Pingjiang Road.

 7. Pingjiang Road